psenough/NPlusPlusAssistant/README.md

 * detect if npp is running

-* list all profiles listed and select one to replace current one
+* list all profiles on backup and select one to replace current one or delete

 ## Stuff it'll eventually do: